HerreraManuel/Group1/README.md

     3.1.4 Communication Interfaces
 ##### 3.2 Functional Requirements
-     3.2.1 Mode 1
+        3.2.1 Mode 1  *** figure out how to incorporate Use Cases

         3.2.1.1 Functional Requirement 1.1
              The system will take in a GitHub URL

         3.2.1.2 Funcrional Requirement 1.2
-       Provide the metric chosen by the user
-       3.2.1.2a Will provide the Character Count of a file 3.2.1.2b Will provide the Word Count of a file 3.2.1.2c Will provide the Line Count of a file
+             Calculate the chosen metric by the user 3.2.1.2a Will provide the Character Count of a file 3.2.1.2b Will provide the Word Count of a file 3.2.1.2c Will provide the Line Count of a file 3.2.1.2d Will provide the Comment Count of a file 3.2.1.2e Will provide the Source Line Count of a file

 ##### 3.3 Performance Requirements
 ##### 3.4 Design Constraints